rooftopcellist/chatbot-template/docs/README.md

 ## Adding Your Own Documentation

-While this directory contains documentation about the chatbot itself, your actual team documentation should be placed in the `training-data` directory, which is the default location the chatbot uses to build its knowledge base.
+While this directory contains documentation about the chatbot itself, your actual team documentation should be placed in the `source-data` directory, which is the default location the chatbot uses to build its knowledge base.

 See the [main README](../README.md) for more information on adding your team's documentation to the chatbot.